globalsmile/LOGIC-LOGISTICS/README.md

 - [Sales]
 - [Profit_and_Loss]

-In the [Profit_and_Loss] table, DAX was used to create a calculated column named 'Profit/Loss'
+In the [Profit_and_Loss] table,the DAX ('Profit/Loss' = 'Selling Price' - 'Present Price') was used to create a calculated column.

 Each column in the tables were validated to have the correct data type in order to ensure data accuracy.